Reciprocal IVF – step by step explanation of the procedure

 If you and your partner are thinking about using reciprocal IVF treatment to fulfil your dreams of a child, then there are a few things you should consider before deciding.
 Here we have created a list of 3 things to consider before having reciprocal IVF:

 - Egg retrieval and pregnancy: Before planning a reciprocal IVF treatment as a lesbian couple, you must decide on who will have her eggs retrieved, and thereby have a genetic relation to the child, and who will carry the baby through pregnancy and give birth.
 In other words, both of you will form some sort of biological connection to the child, which is why this type of treatment is preferred by many lesbians.
 A lot of factors such as health, age, and will might influence the decision about who does what.
-Some women might also have a strong preference regarding getting the chance to experience a pregnancy and carry the child, while others might prefer to have a genetic relation to the child.
+Some women might also have a strong preference regarding getting the chance to experience pregnancy and carry the child, while others might prefer to have a genetic relation to the child.

 - Choosing the right sperm donor: What are your criteria regarding the sperm donor?
-At Cryos, many lesbian couples choose a sperm donor with physical traits similar to the woman who will not be genetically related to the child.
+At Cryos, many lesbian couples choose a sperm donor with physical traits similar to a woman who will not be genetically related to the child.
 However, there can be many reasons for choosing a particular sperm donor, which is why it is a good idea to start discussing this early on.
 If you would like to see which sperm donors are currently available at Cryos, please follow the link to our free Sperm Donor Search.